Admissions ~ Interview

 Welcome.
 If you've received an e-mail for an interview from Tulane School of Medicine Office of Admissions, then you've reached the final step in the application process.
 Below, you will find answers to questions you may have about the interview and Tulane School of Medicine.
 Congratulations and we look forward to meeting with you.

 Interviews are held from September through the end of February.
-Interview days are Mondays and Fridays and last from 8:00 am until approximately 2:30 PM.
-Depending on schedules, we may interview during the week as well.
+Interview days are Monday through Friday and last from 8:00 am until approximately 2:30 PM.
 If available, overnight housing with a medical student can be arranged.

 Invited applicants will receive an e-mail letting them know they are chosen for an interview.
 The applicant will schedule the interview online and will be given instructions.
 Make sure to save the date!